1930s Toasters Vintage and Working

 Craig in Pennsylvania bought this model toaster and wrote to say "There are not enough words to describe my pleasure, and satisfaction, with my purchase.
 My neighbor just saw it and commented how they're making them to look just like the old ones. . . there's something about holding something, as old or older, than yourself, that appears as if new.
 Thanks."

-Peerless for design and quality, the Sunbeam Automatic Pop Up toaster has an incised design surrounding a glass jewel on the face of the toaster.
-The handles and base fittings are Bakelite.
+Peerless for design and quality, the Sunbeam Automatic Pop Up toaster has an incised design surrounding a glass jewel on the face of the toaster finished with bakelite handles and base.
 Controls for Light/Dark, as well as "Keeps Toast Warm" or "Pops Toast Up".
 It has a large, easy-to-open crumb door.
+It has been fully refurbished and in tip-top condition mechanically.

 Sunbeam Automatic Pop Up Toaster